Sydney Smith

 image

 Memory is something that is inherently personal and private but universal.
 As a visual artist I could try to communicate that feeling and the look of a memory.
 I wanted to speak to readers about the nature of memory, but I soon found out that I was swimming the deep end without my water-wings.
-It is vast area of the human experience, and I was unsure about my ability to tell an interesting story and relate it to the theme to which I was committed.
+It is such a vast area of the human experience, and I was unsure about my ability to tell an interesting story and relate it to the theme to which I was committed.

 Hindsight tells me I was going about this all backwards.
 Starting with the theme and trying to fit a story to that theme requires too much forcing and manipulation and often makes for an awkward and stilted flow.
 I was not alone on this journey, my Virgil was my editor, Neal Porter.
 He gave me the freedom to explore and with every draft we shared we went deeper into the weeds, all the while Neal asking the only real question worth asking, “What is it about?”